What to wear to a Sumo match? How to choose what to wear and what to bring

 Wear comfortable clothes that allow you to sit for long periods of time.

-Since you will be sitting and watching the games for long periods of time, it is recommended that you choose comfortable clothing that is not constrictive.
+Since you will be sitting for long periods of time, it is recommended that you wear comfortable clothing that is not constrictive.
 Both men and women should avoid tight pants such as skinny jeans.
 For women, it is also safe to avoid short mini-skirts.
 Women should choose bottoms that allow them to sit comfortably, such as long skirts below the knee or loose-fitting elastic pants.
 Avoid wearing large hats that block the view of others around you, and remove hats when you reach your seat.

 If you wish to watch the games wearing a kimono, yukata, or other Japanese garment, be somewhat cautious.
 The obi will constrict your body, so if you are unsure about this, we recommend that you wait until you are accustomed to wearing it and comfortable before watching the games.